jfarlow/NEP/README.md

 - Movies must be readable by quicktime.
 - Features and movies cannot be seen at the same time.
 Press the 'show features' checkbox to hide the movie to reveal scored features.
 - Features are not currently assigned a time-stamp, but just an (x,y) position.
-- If the location of movies are changed, they will not be immediately readable and must be 'refound' by correcting the 'Path' variable in the Properties panel for the selected movie.
+- If the location of movies are changed, they will not be immediately readable and must be 'refound' by correcting the "Path" variable in the Properties panel for the selected movie.
--

 ===Contact===

 This software was designed for the Gartner Lab at UCSF by Justin Farlow.
 The software is free for all to use and modify.